-In applying the Corporate Performance Scorecard to the Corporation's performance in 2021, the performance targets in the scorecard yielded an unadjusted corporate performance factor of 173%.
-In evaluating these results, the Board uses informed judgment and takes a holistic view, considering circumstances such as the macroeconomic environment and other relevant factors that may not be reflected in the performance rating for each category.
-After consideration of the results for the Corporation's 2021 Corporate Performance Scorecard, the Board elected to apply downward discretion to the corporate performance factor from 173% to 165% based upon the Board's overall assessment of operational performance.
+In applying the Corporate Performance Scorecard to the Corporation's performance in 2022 as a key determinate in setting short-term incentive awards, the performance against targets in the scorecard yielded an unadjusted corporate performance factor of 102%.
+In evaluating these results, the Board uses informed judgment and takes a holistic view, considering circumstances such as the macroeconomic environment and other relevant factors that may not be reflected in the performance rating for each scorecard category.
+After consideration of the results for the Corporation's 2022 Corporate Performance Scorecard, and taking a holistic view, the Board elected to apply positive discretion to the corporate performance factor from 102% to 130%.
+This decision was heavily influenced by the view that the unadjusted scorecard was not fully reflective of the Corporation's record operational and financial performance, and in recognition of the organization's exceptional efforts, ingenuity and tenacity in achieving record production of more than 110,000 barrels per day in 4Q2022, far exceeding expectations and offsetting the impact of the unexpected electrical event, and in mitigating the impacts of unexpectedly high inflation and challenging supply chains.
+The Board was also cognizant of the positive shareholder experience in 2022.